Nurse appreciation is the focus of National Nurses Week, which begins May 6. Plan your Nurses Week celebrations now!

 5. Enable a process for patients to recognize nurses

 Nurses want to know that their hard work and compassion day in and day out is making a real difference in their patients’ lives.
-So provide a way for patients to easily share their stories of appreciation, through a website or bulletin board comment section, Thank You cards, or on social media.
+Provide a way for patients to easily share their stories of appreciation, through a website or bulletin board comment section, Thank You cards, or on social media.

-6. Share gThankYou!
-Fruits & Vegetables Gift Certificates
+6. Share any gThankYou!
+Gift Certificates

-8. Just Say ‘Thank You’
+8. Just Say “Thank You”

 Why not share the myriad of notes that nurses receive by patients and loved ones with your staff.
-Keep sources confidential but sharing the honest, heartfelt gratitude will make everyone feel part of a larger mission and valued in their profession.
+Keep sources confidential, but sharing the honest, heartfelt gratitude will make everyone feel part of a larger mission and valued in their profession.